There are 486 questions on various topics in Neurology in the FrontalCortex neurology question bank.

 Please log in if you want to rate questions.

-This presentation is typical of a paresis of the left superior rectus.
-A patient with a paresis of the left medial rectus muscle will have impaired adduction of the left eye, and is likely to try to minimize her diplopia by looking at the world with her chin turned toward her right shoulder and her right eye abducted.
+This presentation is typical of a paresis of the right lateral rectus.
+A patient with a paresis of the right lateral rectus muscle will have impaired adbuction of the right eye, and is likely to try to minimize his diplopia by looking at the world with his chin turned toward his right shoulder and his left eye adducted.
 (See References)

 Back to the questionSee another question like this oneClick here for a random questionClone this question Rate this questionAverage user rating for this question = 3